 3. consider internships

-Summer jobs don’t have to be limited to job titles like ‘camp counselor’ and ‘burger flipper.’
-If you’re looking for a simple no-stress way to make some cash for the summer, these jobs are perfect.
-However, if you’re already in school and looking for ways to expand on your education, an internship or co-op position may be a great idea.
-There are both paid and unpaid opportunities available, so keep an eye out for ones that fit you.
+Between school years?
+Part-time or seasonal roles don't have to be limited to job titles like "camp counselor" and "burger flipper."
+These jobs are perfect if you're looking for a way to make some cash for the summer.
+However, if you're already in school and looking for ways to expand your education, finding an internship or co-op position for job experience may be a great idea.
+Both paid and unpaid opportunities are available, so keep an eye out for ones that suit you.

-In today’s smartphone-driven culture, everyone and their mom has a social media presence.
-Don’t make the mistake of thinking that hiring managers aren’t looking at your profiles and judging what kind of employee you might be based on how you act on social media.
+In today's smartphone-driven culture, everyone have a social media presence.
+Don't make the mistake of thinking hiring managers aren't looking at your profiles and judging what kind of employee you might be based on how you act on social media.

-You might think those silly drunk photos you posted last summer are funny, but a hiring manager probably won’t see things the same way.
-Before applying for a summer job, give your social media accounts a quick sweep and delete anything that might be seen as inappropriate or hinder your chances of landing a killer summer job.
+You might think those silly drunk photos you posted last summer are funny, but a hiring manager probably won't see things the same way.
+Before applying for your first job, give your social media accounts a quick sweep and delete anything that might be seen as inappropriate or hinder your chances.
+Then create a professional LinkedIn profile showcasing your skills, education and experience.
+No paid experience?
+Highlight volunteer work and student leadership roles.

 5. focus on a few applications and do them right